catalinred/catalinred.github.com/_posts/2017-09-20-css-utility-classes-naming-conventions.markdown

 For example you may think about the well known `.float-right`, `.list-unstyled`, `.clearfix` or `.visually-hidden` utilities.

-## What is this about?

-In this article, we'll try to walk through the naming conventions that various frameworks and design systems use when it comes to typography, especially headings sizing.

-## The .h1 to .h6 naming convention
+## The `.h1` to `.h6` naming convention

-I remember I had an Aha! moment first time I ever saw the above naming convention.
+I remember I had an Aha! moment the first time I ever saw the above naming convention.
 Ever since then, whenever it comes to typography for a new project, I often try to build my styles using utilities like `.h1` to `.h6`.

 {% highlight html %}
   <h2 class="h1">
     Keep semantics but alter the visual appearance.
   </h2>
 {% endhighlight %}

 In other words, this translates to: I want a larger font size for the `h2`, please make it look like an `h1`.
 That's actually a fair compromise between semantics, thus SEO and visual appearance requirements.